-IDE Secondary Master UDMA: This allows you to select the mode of operation for the hard drive.
+Secondary Master UDMA: This allows you to select the mode of operation for the hard drive.

-Auto: The computer will select the optimal setting.
-Disabled: The hard drive will run in normal mode.
+${\it Auto}$: The computer will select the optimal setting.

-IDE Secondary Slave UDMA: This allows you to select the mode of operation for the hard drive.
+Secondary Slave UDMA: This allows you to select the mode of operation for the hard drive.

 Auto: The computer will select the optimal setting.
-Disabled: The hard drive will run in normal mode.